Biden is using the 'are you better off today' question to contrast himself with Trump

 “And we were even in a toilet paper crisis,” he added, before he began to describe a turnaround after Trump.

-“Donald Trump is no longer president, that’s the first thing,” Biden said, adding that COVID now is in control, 15 million jobs returned and the stock market rebounded.
+“Donald Trump is no longer president, that’s the first thing,” Biden said, adding that COVID is under control, 15 million jobs returned and the stock market rebounded.

 Biden campaign officials say voters who tuned out of the campaign are starting to pay attention to the reality of a Biden-Trump rematch now that they are their parties’ presumptive nominees.

-There's also a view that the public largely has forgotten the turbulence of Trump's presidency and that Biden needs to remind them of what it was like as he presents himself as the more stable alternative.
+There's also a view that the public largely has forgotten the turbulence of Trump's presidency and that, to win reelection, Biden needs to remind them of what it was like as he presents himself as the more stable alternative.

 “The problem isn’t just going back to where Trump had the country.
 It’s where he wants to take us now," Biden said.
 "Look to what he’s saying.
 I hope we’re all going to take it seriously.
 He means what he says.
 As crazy as it sounds, he means what he says.”